mthom/scryer-prolog/README.md

 first argument is a partial goal that is a variable in the definition of these predicates and therefore cannot be used for indexing.

-For example, a natural definiton of `maplist/2` reads:
+For example, a natural definition of `maplist/2` reads:

 ```
 maplist(_, []).